Banksy's leap into the void

 No hay anuncios

-3. Not long ago, one morning while Jordi Basté was interviewing filmmaker David Trueba, he asked him if he had already seen wokes, the separatists –, we must say no, that this is unfair, that not everyone should be attacked equally, because not all ideologies are equally harmful.
-And Trueba added that, laughing, it cannot be that the blunders of one and the other are equated.
-Not all are the same.
-It's not true.
-And he's right.
-Everyone can have contradictions, but the racism, homophobia, and sexism preached by the most rancid right, and which Torrente himself represents, are more censurable causes than others, even in comedy.
-Equidistance, also in art or in films of recalcitrant "cunyadisme", continues to be a deception.
+3. Not long ago, one morning when Jordi Basté was interviewing filmmaker David Trueba, he asked him if he had already seen Torrente, presidente, the Spanish film that has grossed the most since the Lumière brothers started playing with a camera.
+Beyond the cinematic comments, Trueba developed an idea that made me pull the car over to the side of the road, to savor what he was saying.
+The idea was that, faced with the justification of Santiago Segura, who says that in his film he hits everyone – the right, the left, fascists, the wokes, the independentists – one must say no, that is unfair, that not everyone should receive equally, because not all ideologies are equally harmful.
+And Trueba added that, laughing, it cannot be that the nonsense of some and others are equated.
+Not everyone is the same.
+It is not true.
+And he is right.
+Everyone can have contradictions, but the racism, homophobia, and sexism preached by the most rancid right, and represented by Torrente himself, are more censurable causes than others, even in comedy.
+Equidistance, also in art or in the films of recalcitrant know-it-alls, continues to be a deception.
 It is a refuge for the comfortable, who deep down do not dare to say what they think so as not to look too bad with anyone.
-After all, Trueba's phrase, which swayed between common sense and philosophy, would lead us to that liberal limit, expressed by a great thinker like Karl Popper: if you tolerate intolerant ideologies (which want to destroy rights and freedoms) you end up destroying tolerance itself.
-Because of this paradox, we are on the verge of going to hell.
+After all, Trueba's phrase, which wavered between common sense and philosophy, would lead us to that liberal limit, expressed by a great thinker like Karl Popper: if you tolerate intolerant ideologies (which want to destroy rights and freedoms), you end up destroying tolerance itself.
+Because of this paradox, we are about to go to hell.